Displaying present location in the site.

-In FY 2017/3, the amount of waste we generated (general waste and industrial waste) was approximately 26,000 tons, a year-on-year decrease of 27%.
-This dramatic decrease is due to a reduction in waste from construction work compared to the previous fiscal year.
+In FY 2018/3, the amount of waste we generated (both of industrial and non-industrial waste) was approximately 43,000 tons, a year-on-year increase of 65%.
+This dramatic increase is due to the increase of construction waste compared to the previous fiscal year.
 NEC Group also continues to implement company-wide initiatives to achieve zero emissions.
 To ensure increased thoroughness in processing waste, NEC performs regular site inspections at plants where waste processing is outsourced, and offers advice to boost recycling levels.

 Changes in Amount of Waste Generated and Basic Unit Requirement

 |Amount of waste generated||23,543 tons||32,032 tons||35,295 tons||25,853 tons||42,593 tons|